tomassedovic/quicksilver-roguelike/README.md

 ## Adding square font

-This starts looking closer to a real roguelike, but *can* improve upon it.
+This starts to look like a roguelike, but we *can* improve upon it.
 Why are the tiles not square?
 Personal preference aside (whatever floats your boat), in our case it's just an artefact of the font we're using.

-We've picked Mononoki, because we* like it!
-It's not the perfect font for text legibility (proportional-width would work better), but it's good enough and it feels right to use a monospace font in a roguelike.
+We've picked mononoki, because **we** like it!
+It looks great, has visually distinct characters and even text looks decent in it (though proportional fonts are best for text).

-> *we == I, Tomas Sedovic.
-I like Mononoki.
+> "we" == Tomas Sedovic.
+I like mononoki.
 It's awesome.
+If you
+> disagree, pick a different one!

 But it's not a square font.